ncats/epi4GARD/EpiExtract4GARD/README.md

 - *compile_datasets.ipynb*: Combines the [CoNLL++ dataset](https://github.com/huggingface/datasets/tree/master/datasets/conllpp) with *epi_train_setV3.tsv* to generate *training_setV3.tsv*.
 Also contains code to combine other datasets and train the models in notebook (did not work effectively) which were ultimately not used in this study.
 -*Case Study.ipynb*:
 - *Find efficacy of test predictions.ipynb*:

-Orphanet_Comparison_Final.ipynb
+- *Orphanet_Comparison_Final.ipynb*:

+### Key Python Files
+- *extract_abs.py*:

+- *classify_abs.py*:

 ### Data files
+- *GARD.csv*: Contains the names and synonyms of all GARD diseases generated from a [neo4j knowledge graph](https://pubmed.ncbi.nlm.nih.gov/33183351/). *NOTE*: Contains errors due to the substitution of semicolons for commas to separate synonym names.
+Was utilized in *gather_pubs_per_disease.ipynb* and originally in *extract_abs.py* for disease identification, but that function is deprecated.
+Utilize *gard-id-name-synonyms.json* in future.
 - *whole_abstract_set.csv*: Contains 7699 unique abstracts (9284 total) that were returned from the EBI API call.
 - *positive_abstract_set.csv*: Contains 620 unique abstracts (755 total) that were classified as epidemiological from the *whole_abstract_set.csv*
-- *train.tsv*: Contains 620 unique abstracts (755 total) that were classified as epidemiological from the *whole_abstract_set.csv*
 - *en_product9_prev.xml*: Contains the [Orphanet Data](http://www.orphadata.org/cgi-bin/epidemio.html) for the Case Study Comparison.
 This document was downloaded on August 31, 2021.
-- Use ```curl "http://www.orphadata.org/data/xml/en_product9_prev.xml" -o en_product9_prev.xml``` to download the file in the correct repository
+Use ```curl "http://www.orphadata.org/data/xml/en_product9_prev.xml" -o en_product9_prev.xml``` to download the file
+- *gard-id-name-synonyms.json*: Contains the names and synonyms of all GARD diseases generated from a [neo4j knowledge graph](https://pubmed.ncbi.nlm.nih.gov/33183351/).
+Utilized in *extract_abs.py* for disease identification.
+- *Orphanet-Comparison-FINAL.csv*: Contains the output of a large scale comparison to the Orphanet rare disease epidemiology database.
 ### Folders
-- *datasets*: Contains EpiCustomV2 dataset and Large_DatasetV2 which was the combined
+- *datasets*: Contains EpiCustomV2, Large_DatasetV2, EpiCustomV3, Large_DatasetV3 datasets for training the model.
-- *NER*: Contains the model and its training
+- *NER*: Contains the code to fine-tune BioBERT for NER.
+See internal README for details.
 - *UnusedCode*: Contains many of the my practice files, code, and options for training the model that were abandoned.
 ### Other
-- *Epidemiology extraction general.ipynb*: Contains preliminary code for rule-based information extraction from the abstracts of epidemiology studies.
-Includes functions to identify location, statistics, and prevalence type.
-Has not been rigorously tested and more development is definitely needed, but could be useful as a starting point.
-- *Rule-based approach.ipynb*: Old code for a rule-based approach to epidemiology classification.
-Relies on keyword and phrase matching.
-- *ML sentence classification.ipynb*: Similar process to *ML document classification.ipynb*, but predictions are generated on sentences.
-Training and validation sets have been deleted and must be re-created.
+- *Analyze_dz_num_sample.ipynb*: Analyzes the distribution of epidemiological articles returned from *gather_pubs_per_disease.ipynb*.
+Finds that 32.6  percent of diseases have 0 epidemiological studies and 96.6 percent of diseases have less than 5 epidemiological studies in this study.
+Generates *DiseaseSampleEpi_HistFINAL.png*.
+Previously generated *ArticlesPerDisease_Hist.2.png* which is the distribution of all articles returned from the search (many rare diseases have fewer than 50 articles returned when querying EBI API).